 5. Web Pages with and without Trailing Slashes:

-Common issues that we find potential web pages excluded from indexing under alternate page with proper canonical tag.
+Common issues that we find potential web pages excluded from indexing under alternate pages with proper canonical tags.
 In most cases, the absolute web page ending with a trailing slash becomes a duplicate.

 https://yourdomain.com/seo-strategy/